-The system configuration card (SCC) stores important information for the host server, including network and OpenBootTM PROM information, and ALOM user and configuration data.
+The Sun Fire V210, V240, and V440 servers have system configuration cards (SCC).
+The SCC stores important information for the host server, including network and OpenBootTM PROM information, and ALOM user and configuration data.
 If your host server fails and needs to be replaced, you can migrate the SCC from the server to a new server.
 The new server starts up using the original server's configuration data.
 This minimizes downtime and removes the need to completely configure the new server.

-ALOM interacts with the SCC as follows:
+ALOM 1.1 interacts with the SCC as follows: